tuskbuddy/site/exampleSite/content/chicken-bulgogi.md

 type = "post"

 +++
 Also known as dak bulgogi, this spicy, tender dish is surprisingly simple.
-Just marinade thin strips of meat overnight in a bag of gochujang with other sweet & savory ingredients, cook it up on medium-high heat or over the grill, and serve over rice.
+Just marinade thin strips of meat overnight in a bag of gochujang with other sweet & savory ingredients, cook it up on medium-high heat or over the grill, and serve over rice with sweet BBQ chips and freshly diced cucumbers on the side.

 #### Where's this recipe from?